 A root canal is usually performed on a cracked tooth or a tooth with a deep interior cavity.
-If a root canal is not performed, bacteria is able to enter the core of the tooth (the pulp) and cause decay of the nerve, tissue, and blood vessels in the tooth’s canal(s).
-If left untreated, the diseased tooth may become extremely sensitive to heat and cold, may throb, or may even cause infection in the jawbone (an abscess).
+If a root canal is not performed, bacteria are able to enter the core of the tooth (the pulp) and cause decay of the nerve, tissue, and blood vessels in the tooth’s canal(s).
+If left untreated, the diseased tooth may become extremely sensitive to heat and cold may throb, or may even cause infection in the jawbone (an abscess).

 During the surgical portion of a root canal, the decayed tooth is first anesthetized.
 A hole is made through the crown of the tooth, down into the pulp.
-The surgeon uses tiny metal instruments to extract the remaining pulp from the tooth, and thoroughly cleans and disinfects the canal.
+The surgeon uses tiny metal instruments to extract the remaining pulp from the tooth and thoroughly cleans and disinfects the canal.
 If the tooth canal is twisted, the surgeon may have to enter the tooth through the gums to remove the difficult-to-reach pulp.
-Once cleaned out, the canal is re-shaped to allow the surgeon to easily and completely fill the interior of the tooth.
+Once cleaned out, the canal is reshaped to allow the surgeon to easily and completely fill the interior of the tooth.
 The canal is filled with a rubberized inert material that helps prevent future infection.
 A temporary seal protects the tooth until the patient can return to the dentist’s office.
-A permanent metal pin may be attached to the root of the tooth to provide long term structural support.
+A permanent metal pin may be attached to the root of the tooth to provide long-term structural support.